interfect/TabFS/extension/README.md

 This add-on exposes as much of your browser's internal state as possible to other processes on your computer via the filesystem.
 It allows all other porcesses to see all information about the internal state of the browser (including the web addresses you are browsing to and images of the contents of your web pages), and to control the browser and the pages within it.

-**Note that this extension exposes ALMOST ALL important and sensitive information about your browsing to its companion application, and from there, through a FUSE filesystem, to ALL other applications on your computer.**
+**Note that this add-on exposes ALMOST ALL important and sensitive information about your browsing to its companion application, and from there, through a FUSE filesystem, to ALL other applications on your computer.**

 You can use this add-on to integrate your browser with your own command line tools and shell scripts as part of your personal workflow.